reduction in toadflax due to introduction of insects

-This insect is a fairly recent introduction to the United States but is having a profound impact on Dalmatian toadflax.
+This insect is having a profound impact on Dalmatian toadflax infestations.
 Adults feed on the foliage and flowers while larvae mine out the stem.
 Plants are often stunted and tops of the plant are riddled with holes caused by adult feeding.
 This insect flies well and seeks out new toadflax patches.
-While this insect will also attack yellow toadflax, the impact is not nearly as significant as it is on Dalmatian.
+It is important for landowners to know if their weed population is Dalmatian or Yellow toadflax.
+Mecinus janthiniformis is a very effective biocontrol against Dalmatian but not Yellow toadflax.
+Know which species of weed you have before investing in biocontrol.

 $150 per release of 100 insects.